ClarisseU/quotes/README.md

 ### Output
 the project displays the quotes that the user has entered.a pipe date count that displays how much time has passed since the quote has been created.

+## Errors known
+I failed to link bootstrap completely due to an error that appeared and i could hundle it this caused me not to style my page.

 ## License
 MIT license all rights reserved @copyright 2019